 Helen has worked extensively in programme management, monitoring & evaluation, capacity building and consulting roles in the international development sector, focusing mainly on the needs and rights of unsupported and vulnerable young women and men.
 She has a masters’ degree in international health and community development and is a professionally qualified youth and community worker.

 Hannah graduated from Exeter University with a BA in Geography in 2014.
 She has always had a keen interest in international development born out of time spent in South Africa with Mercy Air as a child.
 Since then, she has travelled extensively, working with NGO’s in India, Honduras and the South Pacific.
-After a stint in the corporate sector, she now applies her knowledge of business and passion for women’s health to bring major donors on board and look after existing ones.
-She also assists with the overall growth of the organisation through the channels of social media and content.
+After a stint in the corporate sector, she now applies her knowledge of business, and passion for women’s health, to bring major donors on board.
+She also assists with the overall growth of the organisation through updating content on social media channels.